MoonCoder2/BlogPostCodeTest/README.md

 While at it, I decided to bump the rest of the dated libraries, bumped the Java version from 8 to 17 and the javaee platform to 8.0.1

-I like to use https://mvnrepository.com to search for the latest version, but if you don't like the UI then https://repo1.maven.org/maven2/ is nice
+I like to use https://mvnrepository.com to search for the latest version, but if you don't like the UI then https://repo1.maven.org/maven2/ is for you

-After that the code ran.
+After that the code I ran.
 ```
 java -jar ../payara-micro-5.2021.10.jar --deploy blog-web/target/blog-web.war
 ```